 Those of you who already spend time with us will know that the Guild of Fine Food's activities are many and varied, and the whole team gets involved in pretty much everything we do.

 As comfortable answering the phone as presenting to a government panel, JF runs our finely tuned team.
-In control both financially and operationally, he also contributes monthly to Fine Food Digest, is front of stage at our award ceremonies and represents our sector and membership on various industry groups including the Food & Drink Sector Council, DEFRA’s SME group and the Independent Retail Consortium, as well as beating the drum for the independent retail, worthy food & drink producers, and the preservation of the high street in panel discussions and press interviews.
+In control both financially and operationally, he also contributes monthly to Fine Food Digest, is front of stage at our award ceremonies and represents our sector and membership on various industry groups, including the Food & Drink Sector Council, DEFRA’s SME group and the Independent Retail Consortium, as well as beating the drum for the independent retail, worthy food & drink producers, and the preservation of the high street in panel discussions and press interviews.

 Operations & marketing director

-Responsible for the Guild’s business strategy and developing our digital systems, Christabel is instrumental in the efficiency and future planning of the business.
+Responsible for the Guild’s business and communications strategy, and developing our operational and digital systems, Christabel is instrumental in the efficiency and future planning of the business.

-Taking the lead with our marketing and communications strategy, working closely with our PR agency Sharp Relations, she is also instrumental in brand positioning and proposition development.
+Taking the lead with our forward planning and communications, she also plays a key role in brand positioning and proposition development.